webspacesau/PhilSite/pages/index.md

   Co-Founder of [Webspace](https://webspace.net.au), an end-to-end cloud, web and digital services agency.<br>
 ---
 Currently focused on helping others achieve success, and realise their dreams through one-to-one coaching.
-With 5 years experience in the field, and an academic background in Information Technology, Phil can assist people to kick-star their business by creating an online presence using both modern and tried and true digital marketing practices and strategies.
+With 5 years experience in the field, and an academic background in Information Technology, Phil can assist people to kick-start their business by creating an online presence using both modern and tried and true digital marketing practices and strategies.